ros2/ros2_documentation/source/Tutorials/Workspace/CreatingAWorkspace.rst

 Even though your main ROS 2 environment was sourced in this terminal earlier, the overlay of your ``dev_ws`` environment takes precedence over the contents of the underlay.

-If you open another terminal, only source your main ROS 2 distro, and run turtlesim, the title bar will be back to normal (“TurtleSim”).
+If you open another terminal, only source your underlay, the main ROS 2 distro, and run turtlesim, the title bar will be back to normal (“TurtleSim”).

 .. image:: underlay.png